UBW-Q/ubw-q.github.io/index.md

 ## Research interest:
 <span style="font-family:Papyrus;font-color:blue;font-size:23px;"> My research interests lie in the intersection between algebras, topology and geometry, with motivation coming from mathematical physics, e.g. (homological) mirror symmetry.
 In particular, I study things like quivers (with potentials), Calabi-Yau/Fukaya categories, stability conditions, braid groups, cluster theory and  moduli spaces.</span>

+* X-evolution flow and X-foliations on cluster complexes <br>
+We introduce flows and foliations on cluster complexes, motivated by Hatcher's flow on arc complexes (but different).
+It turns out to be a countinous refinement/generalization of green mutation (on cluster exchange graphs) with application to understand the topology of cluster complexes, cf. [40].
+* Categorical/Geometric K(π,1)-conjecture for braid/twist groups <br>
+By FQuad=Stab, we aim to prove the contractibility of various moduli spaces, may be regarded as different version of K(π,1)-conjecture.
+For developments, cf. [10,7,15,35].
+* Twist groups and cluster braid groups <br>
+We introduce the braid twist group in [7] (cf. [14,35]) and cluster braid groups in [15] (cf. [21]) as generalizations of Artin braid groups.
+In various cases, they can be identifed with spherical twist groups (of Calabi-Yau categories).
+* Quadartic differentials as stability condtiions (FQuad=Stab) <br>
+Following Bridgeland-Smith, we prove various such correspondences with various applications, cf. [15,23,25,28,34,35].
+* Global dimension (glidm) function <br>
+As a byproduct of [18,25], we introduce gldim function (kind of piece-wise Morse) on Stab in [17] and define the gldim for a triangulated category.
+See further development [19,24].
+* q-Deformation of stability conditions <br>
+In [18,25], we introduce a q-deformation of triangulated categories and the stability conditions on which.
+Motivation comes from the study of (almost) Frobenius structure on the spaces Stab of stability conditions, cf. [13]. <br>
+* Geometric model for skew-gentle type categories <br>
+Similar to DMS series, we introduce geometric models for various categories, cf. [8,5,32,36], with various realization of Z_2-symmetry.
+* Decorated Marked Surfaces (DMS) <br>
+In DMS series [7,9,11,16,14,15], we introduce DMS as a topological/geometric model for 3-Calabi-Yau categories associated to quivers with potential from triangulated marked surfaces (without punctures).
 * Simple tilting theory <br>
 In [3], we introduce the exchange graphs of (finite) hearts, which can be identified with exchange graphs of silting objets via simple-projective duality.
 They are skeleton of spaces of stability conditions.
+Moreover, we show that exchange graphs of hearts in N-Calabi-Yau categories are spherical-twist covering of the (N-1)-cluster exchange graphs.
 For applications, cf. [4,6,10].
-* Decorated Marked Surfaces (DMS) <br>
-In DMS series [7,9,11,16,14,15], we introduce DMS as a topological/geometric model for 3-Calabi-Yau categories associated to quivers with potential from triangulated marked surfaces (without punctures).
-* Geometric model for skew-gentle type categories <br>
-Similar to DMS series, we introduce geometric models for various categories, cf. [8,5,32,36], with various realization of Z_2-symmetry.
-* q-Deformation of stability conditions <br>
-In [18,25], we introduce a q-deformation of triangulated categories and the stability conditions on which.
-Motivation comes from the study of (almost) Frobenius structure on the spaces Stab of stability conditions, cf. [13]. <br>
-* Global dimension (glidm) function <br>
-As a byproduct of [18,25], we introduce gldim function (kind of piece-wise Morse) on Stab in [17] and define the gldim for a triangulated category.
-See further development [19,24].
-* Quadartic differentials as stability condtiions (FQuad=Stab) <br>
-Following Bridgeland-Smith, we prove various such correspondences with various applications, cf. [15,23,25,28,34,35].
-* Twist groups and cluster braid groups <br>
-We introduce the braid twist group in [7] (cf. [14,35]) and cluster braid groups in [15] (cf. [21]) as generalizations of Artin braid groups.
-In various cases, they can be identifed with spherical twist groups (of Calabi-Yau categories).
-* Categorical/Geometric K(π,1)-conjecture for braid/twist groups <br>
-By FQuad=Stab, we aim to prove the contractibility of various moduli spaces, may be regarded as different version of K(π,1)-conjecture.
-For developments, cf. [10,7,15,35].
-* X-evolution flow and X-foliations on cluster complexes <br>
-We introduce flows and foliations on cluster complexes, motivated by Hatcher's flow on arc complexes (but different).
-It turns out to be a countinous refinement/generalization of green mutation (on cluster exchange graphs) with application to understand the topology of cluster complexes, cf. [40].

 ## Students:
 李子戌 Li Zixu (2019-2024, co-sup. by Zhou Yu) <br>